richardvenneman/appsignal-docs/source/application/integrations/jira.html.md

 ---
-title: "JIRA"
+title: "Jira"
 ---

-[JIRA](https://www.atlassian.com/software/jira)  is the tracker for teams planning and building great products.
+[Jira](https://www.atlassian.com/software/jira)  is the tracker for teams planning and building great products.

-## Configuring JIRA
+## Configuring Jira

-Before we can link AppSignal to JIRA we need to configure JIRA to accept our OAuth request.
+Before we can link AppSignal to Jira we need to configure Jira to accept our OAuth request.

-Sign in to JIRA and open the "Settings" (Cogwheel) menu on the bottom of the sidebar.
+Sign in to Jira and open the "Settings" (Cogwheel) menu on the bottom of the sidebar.
 Then select "Producs".

 ![Administration navigation](/images/screenshots/jira/navigation.png)